rdlabo-team/ionic-angular-library/README.md

 # @rdlabo/ionic-angular-photo-editor

-This is a photo editor and viewer for modal page of Ionic Angular project.
+This is a photo editor and viewer for modal page of Ionic Angular project using Capacitor.

 ## Installation